Tap to book now

 Kidepo Lonyili Summit Hike Fees

-• US$50—Foreign non-resident and foreign Resident Visitors
+• US$50—Foreign non-resident and foreign resident visitors

 • UGX 50,000—East African Citizens

-How To Get to Kidepo NP
+How to Get to Kidepo Valley National Park

 By Road Transport